Polytechnic (United Kingdom): 1960s–1992

-Most polytechnics were formed in the expansion of higher education in the 1960s.Academic degrees in polytechnics were validated by the UK Council for National Academic Awards (CNAA) from 1965 to 1992.
+Most polytechnics were formed in the expansion of higher education in the 1960s.
+Academic degrees in polytechnics were validated by the UK Council for National Academic Awards (CNAA) from 1965 to 1992.
 The division between universities and polytechnics was known as the binary divide in UK higher education.
-The CNAA was chartered by the British government to validate and award degrees, and maintain national quality assurance standards.
+The CNAA was chartered by the British government to validate and award degrees, and to maintain national quality assurance standards.
 The CNAA subject boards from their inception were from the universities; a CNAA degree was formally recognised as equivalent to a university degree, and the courses were under strict scrutiny by assessors external to the polytechnics.
 Sub-degree courses at these institutions were validated by the Business & Technology Education Council (BTEC).

-Some polytechnics were often seen as ranking below universities in the provision of higher education, because they lacked degree-awarding powers, concentrated on applied science and engineering education, produced less research than the universities, and because the qualifications necessary to gain a place in one were sometimes lower than for a university (the failure rate in the first year of undergraduate courses was high, due to a rigorous filtering process).
+Some polytechnics were often seen as ranking below universities in the provision of higher education, because they lacked degree-awarding powers, concentrated on applied science and engineering education, and produced less research than the universities, and because the qualifications necessary to gain a place in one were sometimes lower than for a university (the failure rate in the first year of undergraduate courses was high, due to a rigorous filtering process).
 However, in terms of an undergraduate education, this was a misconception, since many polytechnics offered academic degrees validated by the CNAA, from bachelor's and master's degrees to PhD research degrees.
 In addition, professional degrees in subjects such as engineering, town planning, law, and architecture were rigorously validated by various professional institutions.
 Many polytechnics argued that a CNAA degree was superior to many university degrees, especially in engineering, due to the external independent validation process employed by the CNAA, the oversight of the engineering institutions, and innovations such as sandwich degrees.
 Such innovations made a polytechnic education more relevant for professional work in applying science and advanced technology in industry.